WillemWybo/WTA-states/README.md

     ```

 # Acknowledgemt of fundings
-This work has been cofunded by the European Next Generation EU grants Italian MUR CUP I53C22001400006 (FAIR PE0000013 PNRR Project).
+This work has been cofunded by the European Next Generation EU grants Italian MUR CUP I53C22001400006 (FAIR PE0000013 PNRR Project) and the Helmholtz Association's project-oriented funding programme (PoF 2, Topic 3).

 # TRY ON EBRAINS